“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “I never realized that until three teenagers were simultaneously fucking me.
 Tony and Jimmy are special, too.
 But you’re something else.”

 I kiss him right in the Beverly Wiltshire lobby.
 I say good-bye to Jimmy and Tony.
 I decide to spend the night with Dad.
 We’re actually getting along.
 I need to get him to cool it on lecturing Joey on the danger of his evil ways.
 I doubt I would make much progress.
 Stubbornness is a Castle trait.
 I call up to the room and suggest we walk Winston.
 He meets me in the lobby.
 The dog likes taking the lead.
 We talk about dogs and how some people are better with cats, but dog people are a special type.
-We walk up Rodeo Drive with Dad disparaging the wasteful ways of the rich.
+We walk up Rodeo Drive with Dad disparaging the wasteful ways of the idle rich.

 “Working for Teledyne has turned out well.
 It seems wrong that I get paid so much for pretty much the same work I did in the Air Force for low pay.
 I still have a solid sense of values.”